 Are trained individuals more likely to perform bystander CPR?
-An observational study.
+An observational study

 This study aimed to evaluate the association of cardiopulmonary resuscitation (CPR) training with bystander resuscitation performance and patient outcomes after out-of-hospital cardiac arrest (OHCA).

 This was a prospective, population-based cohort study of all persons aged 18 years or older with OHCA of presumed intrinsic origin and their rescuers from January through December 2008 in Takatsuki, Osaka prefecture, Japan.
 Data on resuscitation of OHCA patients were obtained by emergency medical service (EMS) personnel in charge based on the Utstein style.
 Rescuers' characteristics including experience of CPR training were obtained by EMS personnel interview on the scene.
 The primary outcome was the attempt of bystander CPR.